What is FSS?

 One of our FSS Service Coordinators will work with you to create a plan to move you toward self-sufficiency.
 We will help connect you to the resources and training you need to make real progress.
 When accepted into the FSS Program, the Housing Authority will establish your baseline income and rent level, which is used to measure your success in the program.
 As your family’s income and rent increases from the initial baseline, the Housing Authority sets aside a portion of the increased rent in a special savings account called the FSS Family Escrow Account.
 This money is awarded to you when you complete the terms of your contract and serves as a reward for your family.
 It does not affect your eligibility for public assistance programs.

 You will sign a contract with the San Marcos Housing Authority, which includes an Individual Training and Services Plan.
 Your family must have at least one adult member who is working, looking for work, or getting education or training that will lead to suitable employment.
+After enrolling FSS, you must do the following:

 - Meet with your FSS Coordinator regularly.